Bayesian Predictive Inference Beyond Martingales: Introduction

 Several reasons support the popularity of this growing research area.
 First, it bypasses the need to specify a statistical model and subjective probabilities on latent parameters, which may lack interpretability or be high-dimensional.
-Instead, it relies on a probabilistic learning rule on the observables - an assumption that can be formally assessed, for example, via predictive checks \citep{gelman1996posterior}.
-Second, inference can be performed using any available tools, including recent methods for handling model misspecification.
-Third, it is computationally appealing: predictive resampling can avoid MCMC methods and be parallelized, greatly speeding up inference \citep{fong2021martingale}.
-These gains include predictive rules developed as fast approximations to Bayesian models, which fit naturally within this framework \citep{fortini2020quasi}.
-Lastly, it has the potential to bridge the two cultures - statistical inference and prediction \citep{breiman2001statistical}, offering the potential of using popular machine learning algorithms for inference.
-The current framework falls short in exploiting this connection.
-This paper proposes a step toward closing that gap.
+Instead, it relies on a probabilistic learning rule on the observables - an assumption that can be formally assessed, and aligns with de Finetti's view that probabilistic statements should be made on observable events.
+Second, it is computationally appealing: one can avoid MCMC methods, and rely on numerical methods that speed up inference \citep{fong2021martingale,fortini2020quasi}.
+Lastly, it has the potential to bridge the two cultures —statistical inference and prediction \citep{breiman2001statistical} — by enabling the use of machine learning algorithms for inference.
+However, the current framework requires stringent assumptions on the predictive rule, and many popular algorithms violate these.
+This paper proposes a relaxation of these assumptions to enlarge the class of algorithms admissible in predictive inference, thus paving the way for this bridge.